Nellaker-group/FairUnsupervisedRepresentations/README.md

 # Adjusting for Confounding in Unsupervised Latent Representations of Images

-This repository collects implementation details for the analyses reported in the paper [Adjusting for Confounding in Unsupervised Latent Representations of Images.](url)
+This repository collects implementation details for the analyses reported in the paper [Adjusting for Confounding in Unsupervised Latent Representations of Images.](https://arxiv.org/abs/1811.06498)

 If you find our analyses helpful for your project, please consider citing our publication:

-Add bibtex here...

 # Contents